The Division awards master’s and doctoral degrees in historical musicology and ethnomusicology.

 The examinations committee

 The comprehensive examinations committee normally consists of a chair and four members.
 The chair is the student’s primary mentor and also serves as supervisor of the doctoral dissertation.
 The chair must be chosen from the tenured or tenure-track musicology/ ethnomusicology faculty.
-Other members of the committee typically include at least two other professors from musicology/ ethnomusicology and one or two from outside the division, preferably with one member from outside of the Butler School of Music.
-In some cases, there might be a sixth member of the committee from another institution if the university lacks a scholar with expertise in an area of specialization to be covered on the examination.
+Other members of the committee typically include at least two other professors from musicology/ethnomusicology and one or two from outside the division, preferably with one member from outside of the Butler School of Music.
+In some cases, a sixth member may be added to the committee.
 A list of proposed committee members must be submitted for approval to the musicology/ethnomusicology division at least three weeks before the beginning of the examinations for approval, along with a list of the student’s supporting coursework and a description of the major and supporting areas to be examined.

 Major and supporting areas